jparrill/ztp-the-hard-way/docs/prerequirements/acm-downstream-deployment.md

 - Now we just need to execute the deployment script called `start.sh`

-When it finishes we just need to check that all pods are in running state and the installation process take some time to finish so be pacient.
+When it finishes, we just need to check that all pods are in running state and the installation process take some time to finish so be patient.

 ## ACM Uninstall process

-In the tipical situation you just need to delete the subscription and that's it but here it's a bit different so be aware.
+In the typical situation you just need to delete the subscription and that's it but here it's a bit different so be aware.

 Using the same deploy repository we've seen before, and with the same variables loaded into the environment we just need to execute the `uninstall.sh` script and eventually it will get uninstalled.